The Best Pumpkins for Jack-O'-Lanterns

 Howden pumpkins were developed by John Howden in his backyard garden in Massachusetts in the 1960s.
 They have become the classic jack-o'-lantern pumpkin.
 These are the pumpkins that you most often see offered for sale in stores.
 The fruit is deep orange and ribbed and can weigh up to 30 pounds.
 They have the flat bottoms and thin rinds of their Connecticut Field forebears but last longer after carving.
 The vines grow to 10 feet and produce 4 to 6 pumpkins on each vine.

-- Choose a symmetrical, unblemished pumpkin with a long "handle" or, if you are harvesting pumpkins from your garden, when cutting from the vine, leave enough stem to form a long handle.
+- Choose a symmetrical, unblemished pumpkin with a long "handle"—or, if you are harvesting pumpkins from your garden, when cutting from the vine, leave enough stem to form a long handle.
+Always cut your pumpkins from the vine rather than trying to pull them off which can damage both the pumpkin and the vine.
 Pumpkins with long handles will last longer.
 Short or non-existent handles result in the fruit rotting quickly.

 - Once they are carved, pumpkins begin to deteriorate.
 You can extend their lifespan a few ways.
 During the day, keep your jack-o'-lantern out of the sunlight.
 At night, illuminate it with a small electric light rather than a candle.
 The heat from the candle speeds the decay.
 If you must have the authenticity of a candle, then only light it for a few hours each night.